gazebosim/gz-sim/tutorials/terminology.md

 \page terminology Terminology

-This is a list of definitions used throughout Ignition Gazebo.
+This is a list of definitions used throughout Gazebo.
 Some of them are important for downstream users, while some of them are only interesting to developers touching the source code.